-Phase Two: Change default schema from "dc" to "dcterms".
-The "dc" schema is updated. "local" and "dspace" schemas are added to default registry

-- Develop and implement flat "dcterms" schema as the default DSpace schema. - · Develop and implement "local" schema.

-- Develop and implement a DSpace admin/internal metadata schema "dspace" - Ship DSpace with "dc," "dcterms," "dspace," and "local" schemas in metadata registry. - Create new Application Profile for DSpace. - Address all areas of code affected (search/browse, import/export, crosswalks, hard-coded 'dc' elements/qualifiers, etc.).
-Resolve issues with features that rely on metadata solutions (i.e., Creative Commons, RequestCopy, embargo, etc.).
-Consider plugins, add-ons, interfaces, etc. as well. - Lock down the "dcterms" schema from the UI. - Provide tools for current DSpace repositories to migrate to these schemas (i.e. edit their metadata registry and data), if desirable (i.e. provide tools for migrating elements not compliant with dcterms to "local" registry). - DSpace add-on for remote query to profile the metadata usage of DSpace repositories added. - Provide documentation.
+- Update "dc" registry that ships with DSpace to current qualified Dublin Core (QDC) standard.
+In Phase One, name of default schema remains "dc". - Current "dc" elements are migrated to updated "dc" registry (where compliant with that standard) or pushed to "local" or "dspace" schema as appropriate. - Develop and implement flat "dcterms" schema. - Develop and implement "local" schema. - Develop and implement a DSpace admin/internal metadata schema "dspace" - Ship DSpace with "dc," "dcterms," "dspace," and "local" schemas in metadata registry ("dc" remains default schema). - Map out relationships between these four schemas. - Address all areas of code affected (search/browse, import/export, crosswalks, hard-coded 'dc' elements/qualifiers, etc.).
+Resolve issues with features that rely on metadata solutions (i.e., CC).
+Consider plugins, add-ons, interfaces, etc. as well. - Lock down the "dc" and "dcterms" schema from the UI (at least at the element level for 'dc'). - Provide tools for current DSpace repositories to migrate to these schemas (i.e. edit their metadata registry and data), if desirable (i.e. provide tools for migrating "dc" elements not compliant with QDC to "local" registry).